magentabusiness/magentabusiness.github.io/_includes/docs/faq.md

 ## How to get support?

-You can use troubleshooting instructions and community resources or [contact us](mailto:service4iot@magenta.at).
+You can use troubleshooting instructions and community resources or [service4iot@magenta.at](mailto:service4iot@magenta.at).